Idi probak

-The idi probak (Basque for "oxen tests") are the most popular form of Basque dragging games.
-It involves oxen, usually a pair, dragging a rock from one side of a square to another.
-In Spanish this sport is called arrastre de piedra (stone dragging) or prueba de bueyes (oxherd test) and concours de bœufs (oxen competition) in French.
+The idi probak or idi demak (Basque for "oxen trials") are the most popular form of Basque dragging games.
+It involves oxen, usually a pair, dragging a rock (probarria, lit. "the trial stone"), typically weighing between 1,500 and 4,500kg, from one side of a square to another.
+They are considered part of traditional Basque rural sports, widely practiced throughout the Basque Country.

+In Spanish this sport is called arrastre de piedra (stone dragging), and concours de bœufs (oxen competition) in French.

 Location

 Although idi probak can in theory be carried out on any reasonably flat surface, the preference is to conduct them on specially constructed proba tokiak (test places).
 They are ideally: